-- 2.3 By talking to staff/volunteers; - Young person talks to the manager, staff member or volunteer who then uses Complaints and Feedback form (W13 SD2) to make a brief note of the complaint, and updates In-Form.
-All complaints regarding staff should be reported via email at complaints@centrepoint.org. - 2.4 By taking the issue to a 'residents' meeting;

-- Young people can give feedback at meetings and staff attending can give an immediate response where possible.
-This can be noted in the minutes of the meeting and recorded on In-Form once the meeting is over. - 2.5 Complaints brought to a residents' meeting should only refer to the service or housing management e.g. building or health and safety concern. - 2.6 It is important to recognise that young people may persist with a complaint at a meeting, particularly if they are not happy with the response given.
+- Young person talks to the manager, staff member or volunteer who then uses the Complaints and Feedback form (W13 SD2) to make a brief note of the complaint, and updates In-Form.
+(See section 6 for complaints regarding staff). - 13.4 By taking the issue to a 'residents' meeting; - Young people can give feedback at meetings and staff attending can give an immediate response where possible.
+This can be noted in the minutes of the meeting and recorded on In-Form once the meeting is over. - 13.5 Complaints brought to a residents' meeting should only refer to the service or housing management e.g. building or health and safety concern. - 13.6 It is important to recognise that young people may persist with a complaint at a meeting, particularly if they are not happy with the response given.
 Where this happens, the staff member or manager should encourage them to do this outside of the meeting.

-2.7 Written
+13.7 Written

-- 2.8 Complainants can make use of the Complaints and feedback form (W13 SD2).
-A member of staff or volunteer may offer to help young people complete a written complaint but they should use the young person's words and not lead the complaint.
-Staff must enclose where they have written the complaint on a young person's behalf and this should only be done where a learning difficult has been identified and must be signed by the complainant. - 2.9 Any form of written complaint can be handed to a staff member and a complainant should never be asked to re-submit using the "correct paperwork".
-Staff should attach the written complaint to Centrepoint's own Complaints and feedback form and complete any required fields in case they need to ask for further information from the young person to help log the complaint on In-Form.
+- 13.8 Complainants can make use of the Complaints and feedback form (W13 SD2). - 13.9 A member of staff or volunteer may offer to help young people complete a written complaint but they should use the young person's words and not lead the complaint. - 13.10 Staff must enclose where they have written the complaint on a young person's behalf and this should only be done where a learning difficult has been identified and must be signed by the complainant.
+(See section 6 for complaints regarding staff). - 13.11 A form of written complaint can be handed to a staff member and a complainant should never be asked to re-submit using the "correct paperwork". - 13.12 Staff should attach the written complaint to Centrepoint's own Complaints and feedback form and complete any required fields in case they need to ask for further information from the young person to help log the complaint on In-Form. - 13.13 The Complaints Officer will receive a notification each time a complaint is logged on In-Form.